 In his seminal essay ‘Question Concerning Technology’, Heidegger challenges the ‘current conception of technology, according to which it is a means.’
 This instrumental definition, he argues,

 conditions every attempt to bring man into the right relation to technology.
-Everything depends on our manipulating technology in the proper manner as a means. … The will to mastery becomes all the more urgent the more technology threatens to slip from human control.
+Everything depends on our manipulating technology in the proper manner as a means. […] The will to mastery becomes all the more urgent the more technology threatens to slip from human control.

-Theatre and performance practitioners often deploy digital technologies strategically.
-This end can differ: it might be to produce an awe-inspiring spectacle; generate interventions that cut through the fabric of everyday life; personalise the theatrical event; reach out to wider audience constituencies by shifting the action from the theatre stage to the familiar and deeply personal space of people’s mobile devices; explore different types of liveness and live interaction; disrupt geographical divides and their social counterparts; facilitate the active engagement of participants; attain new economies of scale; embed documentation as an organic trace. the desirable effect or outcome, the deployment of digital technology in theatre indicates a will on the part of theatre practitioner to harness technology
+Theatre and performance practitioners often deploy digital technologies strategically, as a means to an end.
+This end can differ: it might be to produce an awe-inspiring spectacle; generate interventions that cut through the fabric of everyday life; personalise the theatrical event; reach out to wider audience constituencies by shifting the action from the theatre stage to the familiar and deeply personal space of people’s mobile devices; explore different types of liveness and live interaction; disrupt geographical divides and their social counterparts; facilitate the active engagement of participants; attain new economies of scale; or embed documentation as an organic trace.
+Across the desirable effects or outcomes, the deployment of digital technology in theatre indicates a will on the part of a theatre practitioner to harness and manipulate technology.

-The well considered, strategic deployment of digital technology as a means to a specific end is conspicuous in the work of Raspeani Skopjani (Singing Skopjans), the activist performance group discussed by Marchevska, sing, unannounced, in strategically chosen and politically pertinent public spaces.
-The use of digital technology allows the group to design performance encounters not only with those audiences of passers-by who ‘happen upon’ them in the public locations, but also with mediatised audiences who engage with the work online.
+The well considered, strategic deployment of digital technology as a means to a specific end is conspicuous in the work of Raspeani Skopjani (Singing Skopjans), the activist performance group discussed by Marchevska, whose performers sing, unannounced, in strategically chosen and politically pertinent public spaces in Skopje, Macedonia.
+The use of digital technology allows the group to design performance encounters not only with those incidental audiences of passers-by who ‘happen upon’ them in the public locations, but also with mediatised audiences who engage with the work online.
 Technologies of documentation are embedded, as both a dramaturgical intention and a performed reality, in the live act; which in turn becomes pregnant with its mediatisation.
 Raspeani Skopjani then deploys networking technologies as amplifiers, to increase the power of performance acts that might, otherwise, have faded into insignificance.

-Another example of the strategic deployment of digital technology as a means to an end is in its use for the live broadcasting of theatre, as in the case of Metropolitan Opera Live in HD and NT Live, discussed by Lavender.
-Live broadcasting allows theatre to become distributed as a ‘live’ experience; but, as Lavender suggests, ‘presentness (liveness) is privileged over presence (being there)’.
-Technology is deployed as a means of both reaching out to wider and more diverse audience constituencies that might not, otherwise, have access theatrical venues, and achieving efficiencies of scale.
-Theatre as a live act is no longer restricted to accommodating limited numbers of audiences that are present in the flesh, but can aspire to the wide distribution channels and mass appeal of cinema or , while still attempting to hold on to its ‘liveness’ as a distinguishing characteristic.
+Another example of the strategic deployment of digital technology as a means to an end is in its use for the live broadcasting of theatre, as in the case of Metropolitan Opera Live in HD and NT Live, discussed by Andy Lavender.
+Live broadcasting allows theatre to become distributed as a ‘live’ experience (though broadcasts are not always live streams but can be pre-recorded to fit into appropriate broadcasting time slots in different parts of the globe); but, as Lavender suggests, ‘presentness (liveness) is privileged over presence (being there)’.
+Technology is deployed as a means of both reaching out to wider and more diverse audience constituencies that might not, otherwise, have access to theatrical venues, and achieving efficiencies of scale.
+Theatre as a live act is no longer restricted to accommodating limited numbers of audiences that are present in the flesh, but can aspire to the wide distribution channels and mass appeal of cinema or television, while still attempting to hold on to the impression of its ‘liveness’ as a distinguishing characteristic.